tari-project/tari-dot-com/_lessons/add_new_localizations.md

 ---
 layout: lesson
-title: Adding New Languages to Tari Universe
+title: Your guide to adding new languages to the Tari Universe project
 date: 2024-10-04 12:00
 author: Solivagant
 thumbnail: learn-the-tari-codebase.png